renatoGarcia/icecream-cpp/README.md

 ### Return value and IceCream apply macro

-If called with no arguments the `IC(...)` macro will return `void`, if called with one argument it will return the argument itself, and if called with multiple arguments it will return a tuple with all of them.
+Except when called with exactly one argument, the `IC(...)` macro will return a tuple with all the input arguments. if called with one argument it will return the argument itself.

 This is done in this way so that you can use `IC` to inspect a function argument at calling point, with no further code change.
 On the code: